nomeata/haskell-via-sokoban/02-ho-datatypes.md

-With that knowledge (and some cleverness) you should already be able to write a fully functional Sokoban, although we will use this week's homework for some more prelimaries, and learn more next week that will help us finish the game.
+With that knowledge (and some cleverness) you should already be able to write a fully functional Sokoban, although we will use the next set of exercises for some more prelimaries, and then learn a bit more that will help us finish the game.